-According to trivago data from 2015, May shows a tiny increase (lower than $5) in hotel prices in comparison to April with average hotel prices coming in at $222.
+According to trivago data, May shows a tiny increase with average hotel prices coming in at $216.

 A combination of history and luxury, the Maison Dupuy is located in the heart of the French Quarter, just two blocks away from lively Bourbon Street.
 The guest rooms of this boutique hotel are spacious and simply refined with deluxe pillow top mattresses, marble bathrooms and the iconic, New Orleans style wrought iron balconies (request a room with balcony).

-Taking place on the first week of June, the New Orleans Oyster Festival is a perfect time to become an oyster lover if you’re not already a fan.
-With an endless array of oysters served in every form from raw oysters, po-boys, oyster jambalaya and many more.
-Make sure to enter the oyster shucking and eating contests for some healthy competition that will leave you satisfied.
-The fest takes place Downtown at Woldenberg Park and is free to enter.
-If you’re not a huge oyster fan, it’s still a fun time with local musicians and the breeze from the Mississippi River there to cool you off.
+New Orleans Oyster Festival is a perfect time to become an oyster lover with endless arrays of oysters served in every form with local musicians and the breeze from the Mississippi River there to cool you off.
 See here for more details.

 New Orleans weather in June starts to get humid.
 As temperatures rise and precipitation increases — a general mugginess can occur — but that’s the South!

 With the hot summer months rolling in, flight prices decline for New Orleans.
 With the average airfare around **$346.